JanmayHem/DAV-Learning-CS312/README.md

 ## Content
 We will be broadly covering Visualization, Data Wrangling, Statistics and Time Series Analysis.
 The Assignment folders contain the .ipynb file, .py file, Assignment questions, Data files etc.
+Note: The files named "Class-n.ipynb" are the files made by my Professor to learn the basics with proper implementation.

 ## Books
 [Practical Statistics for Data Science](https://github.com/JanmayHem/practical-statistics-for-data-scientists) - Peter Bruce, Andrew Bruce